Braxton Hicks Contractions: Causes and Treatment

 There are possible causes of these contractions.
 Some physicians and midwives believe that they play a part in toning the uterine muscle and promoting the flow of blood to the placenta.
-They are not thought to have a role in dilating the cervix, but might have some impact on the softening of the cervix.
-However, as Braxton Hicks contractions intensify nearer the time of delivery, the contractions are often referred to as false labor.
-When this occurs, it can help the dilation and effacement process.
+They are not thought to have a role in dilating the cervix but might have some impact on the softening of the cervix.

 The following are triggers of Braxton Hicks:

-- When mother or the baby are very active
+- When the mother or the baby is very active

 - If someone touches the mother’s belly